ritika-98/DocMate/README.md

 # DocMate
-Database for a doctor to store informations of their patients.
+Database for a doctor to store information of their patients and maintain a record of their appointments.